 Ruby Walsh Won 59 Times At The Cheltenham Festival During His Illustrious Career

-Ruby Walsh shocked the sport at Punchestown by announcing his immediate retirement following his win on Kemboy at the start of May but it was at Cheltenham where the legendary rider picked up the majority of his best days.
+Ruby Walsh shocked the equine world at Punchestown by announcing his immediate retirement following his win on Kemboy at the start of May but it was at Cheltenham where the legendary rider picked up the majority of his best days.

-Walsh has been a staple of the Prestbury Park meeting now for over 20 years with a simply remarkable tally of 59 winners to his name during the most famous four days in national hunt sport during that time.
+Walsh has been a staple of the Prestbury Park meeting now for over 20 years with a simply remarkable tally of 59 winners to his name during the most famous four days in national hunt sport.

 It will be an odd feeling to head towards the 2020 Festival knowing that the most successful jockey in the history of the fixture won't be there but there will always be some great memories to look back on, and there have been special rides from the 11-time Cheltenham leading rider.